APPFL/APPFL/docs/developer/how_to_contribute.rst

 How to contribute
 =================

-This is an open-source software project.
+APPFL is an open-source software project.
 Code/idea contributions from communities are welcome!

 .. note::